Ex Ipswich Town player Kevin Beattie sorry for benefits 'mistake'

 "I'm a thick footballer and my brains are in my feet," he said.
 "I never meant to let people down."

 Beattie admitted falsely claiming almost £9,000 by failing to declare he had begun work for BBC Radio Suffolk.

 "After time things catch up and rightly so," he said.
-"It was a silly mistake on my behalf."'Not bitter'
+"It was a silly mistake on my behalf."